 Microsoft Teams is a powerful collaborative environment and is designed to house groups of users in an environment where they can schedule and host video calls, create threads of text conversation, share and collaborate on documents and make recordings.
 Explore the page below to see how the use of Microsoft Teams can contribute to your course program.

 The latest news about the use of Microsoft Teams at Leiden University can be found at the help desk portal page.

-- All employees of Leiden University, and all students, have access to MS Teams through Office 365.
+- All employees and all students of Leiden University, have access to MS Teams through Office 365.
 Staff and students can login to Teams using their ULCN accounts.
 Note, this is not your email address, but rather your ULCN username @vuw.leidenuniv.nl & ULCN password.

 - Guest employees, those with a temporary status, visiting scholars, etc, do not automatically have a Teams account.
 These users can request an account through ISSC HelpDesk.
 Guest lecturers and others without an UCLN account can be added to a MS Teams using their email address.

 - Currently, all staff of LU can use Microsoft Teams.
 Teams can contain up to 10,000 members.
 Up to 300 people can join a single video call.
 Calls can be scheduled ahead of time or launched in the moment.

 - Chat, channels, and documents functionality to have students collaborate with each other.

 - Breakout rooms in a video call or multiple channels in one team for small interactive sessions or discussions.

 - (Video) calls for large interactive sessions or guest speakers.

 - (Video) calls for one-on-one conversations or oral exams.